EdwardJoko/Project-Euler/README.md

-# ProjectEulerCpp
+# ProjectEuler

 I try to solve Project Euler problems with C++ and Java.

-And also, I try to be able to solve the generalized case of each problems if it's possible.
+I also tried to be able to solve the generalized case of each problem if it's possible, but then I stop doing it.

 I think the Java solution is better and more optimized.